Jwhiles/error-handling/README.md

 #### What's happening here then?
 We tell the program to run the code contained within the try block - like so `try { run me }`.

-If something is thrown with this try block, your program will immediately jump to the catch block - you can imagine catch as being like a function with a single argument, that is always the error that has been thrown.
+If something is thrown with this try block, your program will immediately jump to the catch block - you can imagine catch as being like a function with a single argument.
+That argument is always the error that has been thrown.

 This sort of code relies on SYNCHRONICITY.
-As soon as we start handling errors in asynchronous functions, which unfortunately is where most of your errors will arise, we have to take a different approach.
+As soon as we start handling errors in asynchronous code, which unfortunately is where most of your errors will arise, we have to take a different approach.

 ## Asynchronosusosus error handling
 A lot of the code we will have to write in node.js will be asynchronous.
 Imagine that you want to make a request to an API for information about cats.
 You'll have to reach out to another server which will be an asynchronous operation.
 This sadly means that we can't use `try` and `catch`